University of the Philippines Diliman: Sports complex

-The UP Diliman Sports Complex consists of various sports venues such as the an indoor gymnasium, a 50 m swimming pool, a four-court tennis area, a track and field oval, a baseball diamond, a football pitch and an archery range.

-These are used by students of the university including members of the UP Fighting Maroons and is also rented for use to outsiders.

-The gymnasium has hosted the floorball competition of the 2019 SEA Games.
+The Sports Complex consists of various sports venues including an indoor gymnasium, a 50 m swimming pool, a four-court tennis area, a track and field oval, a baseball diamond, a football pitch, and an archery range.
+These facilities are used by students of the university including members of the UP Fighting Maroons, and are also rented out for use by outsiders.
+In 2019, the gymnasium hosted the floorball competition of the 2019 SEA Games.